xcgd/account-financial-tools/account_asset_management/README.rst

 * The configuration option was removed so the only function of that is to allow the module to be uninstalled by unchecking that configuration option.
 * Tests were adapted.
+* Asset fields are hidden in the lines of invoice form views.

 12.0.2.1.0 (2019-10-21)
 ~~~~~~~~~~~~~~~~~~~~~~~